robindhillon/forex_backtesting/README.md

 *the commission scheme is based on the OANDA commission scheme https://www1.oanda.com/register/docs/divisions/oc/price_sheet.pdf

+5. Trading logic goes into the next() method
+6. Refer to the https://www.backtrader.com/docu/dataautoref/ for information on order types and other features.

 You should end up with data like this after you run the program
 ```
  pctchnge%    pnl/bar    ref    mae%  Data      priceout    value    mfe%        pnl  datein                 size  dir      pnl%      cumpnl  dateout                nbars    pricein